xyliatgithub/EN.650.654-Spring2026/LabFour/readme.md

     Mozilla Firefox -> Settings -> Preferences -> Privacy and Security -> Clear Browsing Data -> Cached web Content -> Clear.

 - **Task 3.a**
-  - Use three VMs A, B and C. (machine A: running the firewall; machine B: outside of the firewall; machine C: outside of the firewall, running telnet server)
+  - Use three VMs A, B, and C. (machine A: running the firewall; machine B: outside of the firewall; machine C: outside of the firewall, running telnet server)
   - Provide a screenshot of captured traffic on each machine.
   - When you telnet from machine A to machine C you should use the following command:
     ```bash